Ann Fowler Rhoads: Career and regional impact

 Rhoads was hired to be a botanist by the Morris Arboretum in 1976, shortly after she completed her PhD.

 While working at the Morris Arboretum, Rhoads created a database of Pennsylvania plants and introduced Integrated pest management (IPM) practices.
 These accomplishments have been used locally in the Delaware Valley and as a model for other states.
 She retired from the Morris Arboretum in 2013.

 In addition, Rhoads contributed botanical images of Ribes rubrum to the SEINet data portal, a website which accesses “distributed data resources of interest to the environmental research community within Arizona and New Mexico…..
 SEINet is more than just a web site - it is a suite of data access technologies and a distributed network of collections, museums and agencies that provide environmental information.”

 Rhoads has said that her “research interests are focused on the floristics of Pennsylvania.”
 Floristics is the scientific study of the distribution of plants, especially on the regional level.
 Rhoads wants “to document the natural vegetation of the state and better understand historical and contemporary influences that have shaped the patterns of plant distribution we see today.”
 Her research has applications to climate change and how it will affect our local flora.
 Increases in sea level and temperature are likely to stress both plants and animals, as changes occur in the specific areas and conditions to which they have adapted.
 Biodiversity is predicted to decline, because, as Rhoads notes, "Things just don't evolve and adapt as fast as they would need to.”
 Understanding existing and historic plant distributions may help researchers to develop measures for mitigation and restoration of threatened areas.

 Rhoads was an adjunct professor in the Department of Biology at The University of Pennsylvania where she taught Field Botany.

 She is also a former Research Associate at the Academy of Natural Sciences, as well as the co-founder (with Timothy Block) of the Pennsylvania Flora Project.

 Rhoads is a former board member of the Natural Lands Trust, a non-profit organization focused on connecting people to the outdoors in eastern Pennsylvania and southern New Jersey.
 During her tenure at the Natural Lands Trust, she created the Green Hill Preserves project, where she can observe botanical changes over time.

-Her advice to everyone: “Open your eyes to nature, and enjoy the intricacies of the natural world.”
-“It’s an interesting, changing and ongoing story,” she said, “and appreciating the complexities of this world is my greatest pleasure.”